-That hunch you had was right!
-Clay can be extremely beneficial for the skin (although maybe not the neon stuff you loved as a child!).
+Believe it or not, clay can be extremely beneficial for the skin.
 One clay, in particular, has a glowing reputation as a gentle, soothing, oil-balancing skincare darling.

 IN A NUTSHELL